VITA-Group/Large_Scale_GCN_Benchmarking/README.md

 ## Citation

-If you find this repo useful, please cite:
+If you find this repo useful, please star the repo and cite:

 ```bibtex
 @article{duan2022comprehensive,